-The bin/windows directory of a CRAN site contains binaries for a base distribution and add-on packages from CRAN to run on Windows 7 and later (including 64-bit versions of Windows) on ix86 and x86\64 chips.
-The Windows version of R was created by Robert Gentleman and Guido Masarotto, Brian D. Ripley and Duncan Murdoch made substantial contributions and it is now being maintained by other members of the R Core team.
+The bin/windows directory of a CRAN site contains binaries for a base distribution and add-on packages from CRAN to run on 64-bit versions of Windows 7 and later on x86\64 chips (R 4.1.3 was the last version of R to support 32-bit Windows).
+The Windows version of R was created by Robert Gentleman and Guido Masarotto; Brian Ripley and Duncan Murdoch made substantial contributions and it is now being maintained by other members of the R Core team.